 Length of Sentence.
 For each combination of Offense Class and Prior Record Level, three sentence ranges are provided.
 The judge selects a single sentence term from one of the three ranges which establishes the minimum number of months that an offender must serve.
-The judge also imposes a maximum term which is approximately 20% longer than the minimum term.
+The judge also imposes a maximum term which is approximately 20% longer than the minimum term plus a period of post-release supervision.